programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 In this tutorial, you've learned some of the basics of working with PowerShell, the command-line interface on Windows.
 You now know enough to use PowerShell for many of the day-to-day tasks you do on your computer, and I would recommend using it for just that.
 At first, you may find it more difficult to copy a file and move it to a new directory from the command line, but the more you practice, the more natural it will become.
 Eventually, you will be very comfortable working in PowerShell, and will be able to do many tasks more easily this way.

 Although we have only seen a glimpse of what PowerShell can do, you now have enough basic knowledge to learn to do more.
 There are lots of helpful resources online, and they are yours for the googling!
-It is also helpful to know that a lot of discussions about using the command-line will be based on *nix systems.
+It is also helpful to know that a lot of discussions about using the command line will be based on *nix systems.
 In most cases, if you just type the names of the commands they are using together with "PowerShell" into a search engine, you will find the corresponding PowerShell cmdlet.

 The more you use PowerShell, the easier it will be, and the more you will learn to unlock capabilities you did not even know your computer had!
 Eventually, you will see how constraining your GUI has been.
 You won't stop using it, but you will find yourself starting up PowerShell more and more often to break free from these constraints, and utilize your computer more fully.
 Your computer is like a pocket knife.
 The GUI only allows you to open a few blades.
 With the command line, you can open them all!